Jimmy Valiant: Professional wrestling career

-Valiant remains in the wrestling world today with continuing to appear at independent shows signing autographs while his students appear in a few matches on the card.
+Valiant is a trainer at Boogie's Wrestling Camp located in Shawsville, Virginia.
+He continues to appear at independent shows signing autographs while his students appear in a few matches on the card.
 He keeps in touch with fans through his official Weekly website.

-Most recently, Valiant lent his name to a foreword for a fiction novel called "Only The Beginning".
-It is a book set in the 1980s about a girl's life during high school.
-While the book is not wrestling related, the author Jason Strecker is a personal friend of Valiant's and in the forward Valiant responds to his friendship with the author along with the book's message of being of strong character and doing positive actions for others.
-The book also has a foreword by Nikolai Volkoff.
+Most recently, Valiant lent his name to a foreword for a fiction novel called "Only The Beginning" by his friend Jason Strecker.
+The book is not wrestling-related, but tells a story set in the 1980s about a girl's life during high school.
+It also has a foreword by wrestler Nikolai Volkoff.